lukiwieser/aave-liquidation-risk/README.md

 #### Asset Pairs of Loans

 Next, we try to determine if certain asset pairs are more prone to liquidations than others.
-An asset pair is composed of the cryptocurrencies as collateral and of the loan e.g. (ETH-USD).
+An asset pair (e.g. ETH-USD) consists of the collateral cryptocurrency (e.g. ETH) and the borrowed cryptocurrency (e.g. USD),

 Aave does not give us this information, thus we use a simple heuristic:
 If a user has a loan of asset x, we look at what assets y they have during that time as collateral.